 The Ex-Dividend Date

-The next day, Sept.
-27th, was the "Ex-Dividend Date" for DFSVX shareholders of record.
-DFSVX closed at $32.13 per share, which was $0.23 less than the day before.
+In this example, the next day (Sept.
+27th) was the "Ex-Dividend Date" for DFSVX shareholders of record.
+Let's suppose that DFSVX closed at $32.13 per share on this date, or $0.23 less than the day before.
 This decrease of $0.23 was made up of the subtraction of $0.106 for the dividend payment and a $0.12409 market price decrease from the day before.

-A dividend of $0.106 per share was scheduled, but the cash or reinvested dividends were not visible in this evening screen shot.
-As you will see in a minute, the reinvested dividend is not visible until the next morning.
-With 1,000 shares of DFSVX, we should be expecting to receive approximately $1.06 in total dividends.
-Given today's closing price of $32.13/share, we should get 3.296 additional shares on the morning of Sept.
-30, 2019 (the next day in which the market was open).
+In such a scenario, we'll figure that a dividend of $0.106 per share was scheduled.
+It's important to note, however, the cash or reinvested dividends will not be visible to an investor looking in the evening.
+(See graphic below).
+As you will see in a minute, the reinvested dividend won't be visible until the next morning.
+So, with 1,000 shares of DFSVX we'd expect to receive approximately $1.06 in total dividends.
+Hypothetically supposing that today's closing price was $32.13 per share, we should get 3.296 additional shares on the morning of Sept.
+30 — i.e., the next day in which the market is open.

 The image below shows the same "Positions" page as of the evening of the market close on Sept.
-27, 2019 (Ex-Dividend Date).
+27, the ex-dividend date.

 Dividends and the Lag in Fund Values Screen Cap 2